sonaliviniramesh-web/brute-force-detection-windows-logs/README.md

-# Brute Force Detection using Windows Event Logs
+# Windows Brute Force Detection using Log Analysis

-## 📌 About this Project
+## 📌 Overview

-In this project, I simulated a brute force login scenario on my local Windows machine and analyzed the generated logs using Event Viewer.
+This project demonstrates how failed authentication attempts can be detected and analyzed using Windows Security logs.

-The goal was to understand how failed login attempts are recorded and how such patterns can indicate suspicious activity.
+A controlled brute force scenario was simulated on a local system to understand how repeated login failures are recorded and how such patterns can indicate potential unauthorized access attempts.

 ---

-## 🛠️ What I Used
+## 🛠️ Environment

 - Windows OS (Local Machine)
-- Event Viewer
+- Windows Event Viewer

 ---

-## 🔍 What I Did
+## 🔍 Investigation Process

-- Entered incorrect passwords multiple times on the lock screen
+- Simulated multiple failed login attempts using incorrect credentials
-- Opened Event Viewer and navigated to Security logs
+- Accessed Windows Event Viewer and navigated to Security logs
-- Filtered logs using Event ID 4625 (failed login attempts)
+- Filtered events using **Event ID 4625 (failed login attempts)**
+- Examined key fields such as:
+  - Account Name
+  - Logon Type
+  - Failure Reason
+  - Timestamp
-- Analyzed multiple log entries to identify patterns
+- Correlated multiple log entries to identify abnormal patterns

 ---

-## 📊 What I Observed
+## 📊 Key Findings

-- Multiple failed login attempts were recorded within a short time frame
+- Multiple failed login attempts were observed within a short time frame
-- All attempts showed **Logon Type 2**, indicating interactive login
+- Logon Type 2 confirmed interactive login attempts from the local system
-- The failure reason was due to incorrect password
+- Failure reason indicated incorrect password usage
-- Repeated login failures for the same system indicate suspicious behavior
+- Repeated authentication failures for the same system indicate abnormal login behavior

 ---

-## 🚨 What This Means

-This pattern is consistent with a potential brute force attack, where multiple password attempts are made in a short period of time.

-Even though this was a simulated scenario, it reflects how real-world attacks can be identified using log analysis.
+## 🔎 Analysis

+The observed pattern of repeated failed login attempts within a short time window is consistent with brute force attack behavior.

+In real-world environments, such activity may indicate an attacker attempting to gain unauthorized access by trying multiple password combinations.

+Although this was a controlled simulation, the detection approach remains the same for real incidents.

 ---

+## 🛡️ Recommended Actions

+- Implement account lockout policies after multiple failed attempts
+- Monitor authentication logs for repeated failures
+- Configure alerts for suspicious login patterns
+- Investigate source systems in case of real-world occurrences

+---

-## 📸 Screenshots
+## 📸 Evidence

 ### Filtered Logs (Event ID 4625)
 ![Filtered Logs](screenshots/filtered_logs.png)